Heroin Addiction in Madison (608) 423-5048

 Heroin is an opiate drug that works by increasing the amount of the feel-good neurotransmitter "dopamine" in the brain.
 This drug is derived from morphine, a psychoactive drug that occurs naturally in some varieties of the poppy plant.
 It can be smoked, snorted, or injected with a needle.

 Sold on the street as a white powder, heroin is listed under Schedule I of the Controlled Substances Act, which means that it's highly illegal and highly addictive.

 Heroin addiction is a major concern in many cities across the U.S., partly due to the crackdown on prescription opiates and the fact that the drug is easy to find and relatively inexpensive.
-Due to the intense euphoric effects of heroin, many who use it "just once" will end up developing a heroin addiction.
-Call Alcohol Treatment Centers Wisconsin today to find a treatment center for your heroin addiction at (608) 423-5048.
+Due to the intense euphoric effects of heroin, many who use it "just once" will end up developing a heroin addiction in Madison.
+Call Alcohol Treatment Centers Wisconsin today for help finding a treatment center for your heroin addiction at (608) 423-5048.

 Abusing this drug can quickly lead to an addiction.
 Getting help for the abuse before it results in physical dependence is essential for preventing an addiction from setting in.
 Some of the signs of heroin abuse include:

 - The presence of paraphernalia, including baggies or balloons, metal or glass pipes, burnt spoons, and syringes.